-Hours of sittings
+Hours of plenary sittings

-18. The hours of sittings on working days are Mondays to Thursdays from 14:15 to adjournment and Fridays from 10:00 to adjournment, or such later time as the Speaker determines.
+18. The hours of sittings on working days are Mondays to Thursdays from 14:15 to adjournment and Fridays from 10:00 to adjournment, or such other time as the Speaker determines, or with the agreement of the House.